 Choosing a Masters in Emergency Management

 When choosing a school to attend, think about your career aspirations.
 You need to select a program that has concentrations in the area you want to work in.
-If you want to work in the aftermath of natural disasters, find a school with those programs.
+If you want to work in the aftermath of natural disasters or tackle industrial hazards, find a school with those programs.
 If you want to work with counterterrorism, focus on finding a school with that as an option.

 Jobs in these fields are expected to keep growing in number.
 The median pay, as of 2019, was $74,590, according to the Bureau of Labor Statistics.
 Jobs are expected to grow by 4% between 2019 and 2029.